MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/jsontoken-asarray-method.md

 ```

 ## Parameters
 *JsonToken*
-Type: JsonToken
+&emsp;Type: JsonToken

 A JsonToken for which **IsArray** returns **true**.
 If the JsonToken does not represent a JSON array, a run-time error occurs.

 ## Return Value
 Type: JsonArray

-The returned JsonArray contains the same data as the JsonToken, but allows array-specific operations to be performed on it(the data).
+The returned JsonArray contains the same data as the JsonToken, but allows array-specific operations to be performed on it.

 ## See Also
 [Getting Started](newdev-get-started.md)